yqt1001/ExperimentalTerrain/README.md

 Could be compatible with all versions of Spigot following MC 1.2, depending on the blocks used.
 I don't see myself using any 1.9+ blocks.

 ## Installation
 Uses Maven for dependency management.
-Clone the repository and package it into a useable jar with `mvn package`.
+Clone the repository and package it into a usable jar with `mvn package`.